P4P Prayer Groups

 focus on supporting the local Pastor.

-How to Start a P4P Prayer Group & How It Works:
+How to Start a P4P Prayer Group in Your Parish & How It Works:

 - Pick a 5 minute time block before or after Sunday Mass that will consistently work for you on a weekly basis.

-- There is a different prayer for each prayer time, and you can either pull it up from our site here using your smartphone, or download and print it.
+- There is a different prayer for each week (see section called "Pick a Prayer for This Week" below).
 Each prayer focuses on a different aspect of support for Pastors - for example: "that he will be given strength in his vocation", "that he will be protected when dealing with difficult situations", and so forth.

 - Ask 1 or 2 other people to join you at your prayer time, to offer prayer cover and support for your Pastor.
 That's it!